 The sort buffer memory.
 Required when the output needs to be sorted for Blaze and Spark engines.
+Set value to 270 MB.

 Verify HDInsight Cluster Security Settings

 Verify cluster security settings depending on whether or not the cluster is configured with the Enterprise Security Package (ESP).